 Documents available for purchase (PDF, 187.9 KB)

-• specify that the application is made under the Freedom of Information Act 1991
+• that your application is being made under the Freedom of Information Act 1991

-• clearly identify the documents being sought or the matter to which they pertain
+• the documents you want - or detail the matter they relate to

-• specify whether the documents contain information of a personal nature
+• whether the documents contain information of a personal nature

-• specify the desired type of access to the document, such as inspection of the document at an arranged location or having a copy made
+• the sort of access you would like (e.g. inspecting the document at an arranged location or having a copy made).

-• you may be asked to provide evidence of your identity.
+You may also be asked to provide evidence of your identity.

 The Accredited FOI Officer